Justinlf55/Newflix/README.md

 The application should then be accessible on http://localhost:3000

-**Future Improvements (Assume growing number of users)** +Load Balancing
+**Future Improvements (Assume growing number of users)**
++ Load Balancing - load balancing servers in a round robin approach as user numbers begin to scale
-+Caching system - Reddis is a perfect system as it stores key-value pairs, whic his perfect for JSON objects
++ Caching system - Reddis is a perfect system as it stores key-value pairs, whic his perfect for JSON objects